maestrosistema/DuckStation-Android-Shaders-Guide/README.md

 Example:

 > [PostProcessing] <br>StageCount = 3 <br>Enabled = true
+>
 > [PostProcessing/Stage1] <br>ShaderName = dolphinfx/scanlines
+>
 >[PostProcessing/Stage2] <br>ShaderName = simple-brightness
 >
 > [PostProcessing/Stage3] <br>ShaderName = simple-flip

 # Shaders Advanced Configuration

-Use this shader list instead if you want to personalize them.
+Use this shader list instead if you want to customize them.
 Each shader has it's own editable parameters, there's a comment under each setting with relative minimum/maximum range.
 (You'll also find the list in the **shaders_list_advanced.txt** file for easiest copy/paste)

 Example of celshading shader with thicker edges: